TubeStorm/DiokpoFavour_IMD3901/readme.txt

 Overview
 my game features 8 cards. each player has to click the cards to defuse a bomb I chose this design because it was simple yet, interesting.

-	*competitive: each player has to click all the cards on their screen, to get the most points and win.
+MODES AVAILABLE:
-	*cooperative: each player has to click the same correct card at the right time to diffuse the bomb and win the game.
+[before you change to another mode, please restart app.js] *competitive mode: each player has to click all the cards on their screen, to get the most points and win.
-	[before you change to another mode, restart app.js, you do not need to restart the win.html or loose.html screen you land on after a game]
+*cooperative mode: each player has to work together to pick the right card. if either of them select the wrong card they both loose. competitive mode --> localhost:8080/competitive cooperative mode --> localhost:8080/cooperative

 Challenging
 	*working with websocket was new and difficult